 Once your homestead exemption is approved, your appraisal district will have to re-appraise your property at the capped appraisal value and refund the excess property taxes you paid.
 You will automatically receive refund checks in the mail.

 Until 2021, the deadline for homestead exemptions used to be April 30th.
 Beginning 2022, you can apply for homestead exemption all year round.
-You can also file for a homestead exemption retroactively for upto two years.
-When filling out Form 50-114, check the 'Yes' box for 'Are you filing a late application' and indicate the tax year(s) for which you like to retroactively claim exemption.
+You can also file for a homestead exemption retroactively for up to two years.
+When filling out Form 50-114, check the 'Yes' box for 'Are you filing a late application' and indicate the tax year(s) for which you want to retroactively claim exemption.
 In case you have already paid property taxes for the past year(s), you will get a refund.
 If not paid, then you will get a new tax bill with a lower amount.
 If you file your homestead exemption before April 30th, you will be in time for the exemption to take effect when the current year's property tax bills are mailed in fall.
 Else, it will be applied retroactively.

 Articles presented here are for general information and education only.
 It is provided as a courtesy to the general public.
 SQD Taxtech LLC does not warrant that it is accurate or complete.
 Opinions expressed and estimates or projections given are those of the authors or persons quoted as of the date of the article with no obligation to update or notify of inaccuracy or change.
 This article may not be reproduced, distributed or further published by any person without the written consent of SQD Taxtech LLC.
 Please cite source when quoting.